MacLeod-D/DS18B20/README.md

 ---------------

-Even the CRC-calculation is done without library.
+Even the CRC-calculation is done without library.<br>
-Multitasking: DoJob2() is called about 10.000 times per 0.6 seconds.
+Multitasking: DoJob2() is called about 10.000 times per 0.6 seconds.<br>
-DoJob2() is a simple state machine to demonstrate (cooperative) multitasking without any OS.
+DoJob2() is a simple state machine to demonstrate (cooperative) multitasking without any OS.<br>
-Part3 is called every ms with sufficient precision to simulate an RTOS task.
+Part3 is called every ms with sufficient precision to simulate an RTOS task.<br>

+Advantage: Taskswitches are done at defined points - YOU decide where taskswitches are possible, not a timer.<br>

 ![Test Image 1](Temp6.jpg)